derekmerck/dstack-cirr/README.md

 - Need to tweak postgres settings to use much more memory when available

-Note that if volumes are created on a node, they are _not_ removed when the stack is removed.
-They must manually be removed to clear errors about directories not being found.
+_Note: if volumes are created on a node, they are not removed when the stack is removed.
+They must manually be removed to clear errors about directories not being found._

 #### Augmenting the CIRR with Additional Projects